Denny-Lin/DDK_scheduler/README.md

 # DDK_scheduler
-Just think how to make a scheduler in the OS.
+Just think about how to make a scheduler in the OS.